NunoDuarte/3DSGrasp/README.md

 The pre-trained model of our Completion Network used in 3DSGrasp

 ## Citation
-If you find this code useful in your research, please consider citing our [paper](https://arxiv.org/abs/2301.00866):
+If you find this code useful in your research, please consider citing our paper.
+Available on [IEEE Xplore](https://ieeexplore.ieee.org/document/10160350) and [ArXiv](https://arxiv.org/abs/2301.00866):
 ```bibtex
 @INPROCEEDINGS{10160350,
   author={Mohammadi, Seyed S. and Duarte, Nuno F. and Dimou, Dimitrios and Wang, Yiming and Taiana, Matteo and Morerio, Pietro and Dehban, Atabak and Moreno, Plinio and Bernardino, Alexandre and Del Bue, Alessio and Santos-Victor, José},